milandahal213/WednesdayTest/Readme.md

      1.

 ## 2 - Working on the same folder
-Create a file <part>.txt where part is the part of the dog you are responsible for and start putting your codes.
+Create a file partname.txt where partname is the part of the dog you are responsible for and start putting your codes.
 No worries if you don't have anything.
 Just write some comments in the file.